tanyakho/numbergossip/notes/README.md

   kubectl replace may work, too

-  Otherwise it should update automatically?
-If not, can force it with `kubectl apply -f deploy/web.yml`

-- go to numbergossip/status and push buttons if needed.
-Right now it tells that everything is out of date after the deploy because the time stamp changes.
-I do need to update the unique properties if I changed them.
+- Don't forget to commit and push the updated web.yml to Github so that future deployments pick up the change.

 ---------------------------------------
 Moving Unique working to number_gossip directory on April 1, 2008